 Here's a functional mini Ford Bronco for kids while adults still wait for theirs

-Here's a functional mini Ford Bronco for kids while adults still wait for theirs2 min read .
-Updated: 21 Oct 2021, 12:02 PM IST
+Here's a functional mini Ford Bronco for kids while adults still wait for theirs

 The ride-on Ford Bronco for kids comes with removable doors just like the life-size counterpart.